 Introduction to Foxwoods Casino Trip Report 2018

 I attended Cousin Vito’s Casino Podcast’s Gamblepalooza Event in Connecticut on April 19-22, 2018, from which I’ve created, for you, this Foxwoods Casino Trip Report 2018.
-While at Foxwoods Casino, I:
+While at Foxwoods Casino:

-- Learned how to win at slots at Foxwoods;
+- I learned how to win at slots at Foxwoods

-- Participated in a high limit slots pull (in which I had a special role);
+- Participated in a high limit slots pull (in which I had a unique role)

-- Met my fans and made new ones; and
+- Met my fans and made new ones

-The intent of this article is to provide a perspective of what can be learned the first time visiting a casino, in this case Foxwoods Casino, as well as what was learned.
-I can split what I learned into two basic perspectives: What I observed as a slots player and what I learned from watching non-exclusive slots players, that is to say craps, blackjack, roulette, and poker players, when they play slot machines.
+I can split what I learned into two essential perspectives.
+These are what I observed as a slots player and what I learned from watching non-exclusive slots players.
+Specifically, what happens when craps, blackjack, roulette, and poker players instead play slot machines.

 Foxwoods Casino Trip Report 2018: Learning to Win at Foxwoods

-As described in my last article, learning to win at slots at Foxwoods casino started off by simply walking around the casino grounds for hours and hours.
+As described in my last article, learning to win at slots at Foxwoods casino started by simply walking around the casino grounds for hours and hours.
 I didn’t have a map, nor did I want one.
-I was simply observing, because that’s useful.
+I was observing because that’s useful.
 I was trying to get a feel for the place.

 After a few hours of this, and making the observations detailed in the last article, I heard someone call out, “Professor Slots!’
-It’s interesting meeting fellow podcasters for the first time.
+It’s exciting meeting fellow podcasters for the first time.
 You generally have no idea who they are until they speak.
-Then, for me, I generally think they are taller than I expected them to be.
+Then, for me, I usually think they are taller than I expected them to be.

 It was Mark and Dr. Mike from the You Can Bet On That gambling podcast for the recreational gambler that called out to me when I was walking out.
-Specifically, Mark had spotted me.
-By the way, likely because of my Professor Slots shirt, that’s all I was ever called during this trip to Foxwoods Casino: Professor Slots!
+Correctly, Mark had spotted me.
+By the way, I was Professor Slots all during this trip, likely because of my branded polo shirt.

 On their follow-up podcast, Mark and Dr. Mike were kind enough to mention I’d acted as a guide for them, to get them over to the other side of the casino where everyone was.
 I’d like to give a special thanks to Mark for adding my name after Professor Slots.
 That was unexpected and appreciated.
 Plus, he pronounced Friedl correctly, too!

-- Professor Slots Podcast Episode 30: How to Win Small at Foxwoods-Minnesota Slots 2018; and
+- Professor Slots Podcast Episode 30: How to Win Small at Foxwoods-Minnesota Slots 2018

 - How to Easily Win a Little at Slots at Foxwoods Casino.